ThomasG1raud/projet_auth/README.md

 CLIENT_SECRET = Same thing for CLIENT_SECRET

 # Discord OAuth credentials

-DISCORD_CLIENT_ID = Add your own DISCORD_CLIENT_ID, you can get one on Discord application DISCORD_CLIENT_SECRET = Same thing for DISCORD_CLIENT_SECRET
+DISCORD_CLIENT_ID = Add your own DISCORD_CLIENT_ID, you can get one on the Discord application DISCORD_CLIENT_SECRET = Same thing for DISCORD_CLIENT_SECRET
 ```

-## You can follow the tutorial to get your credentials in the part "2.1.3 Tutoriel pour vous procurez les credentials pour Google et Discord" of our project report.
+*If you do not already have them, you can follow the tutorial to get your credentials in the part **2.1.3** of our project report.*

 4. Passeport v.0.6.0 seems to be currently broken due to an incompatibility, use the latest v0.5.0 instead: